-- A DSLR, Bridge or Compact camera with full manual control capabilities (some 'point & shoot' cameras and mobile phones will be excluded from this)
+A DSLR, Bridge or Compact camera with full manual control capability

-- (optional) Intervalometer for time-lapse shooting - unless your camera has a built-in interval timer function of course!
+Intervalometer for time-lapse shooting - unless your camera has a built-in interval timer function of course (optional)

 This is the same for both workshop themes and may be subject to change due to weather conditions on the evening.

-- Return to meeting venue for review, critique of some images, Q&A and final wrap-up
+Return to gallery for review, critique of some images, Q&A and final wrap-up

 No matter what Mother Nature decides on the evening, the workshops will be content-rich such that there will be more than enough material to inform, inspire and motivate attendees to take what they have learned and explore further afterwards.